 I made a choice as a writer today.
-Instead of bending to the stylistic choices of other writers, I decided to mine own voice be true.
-I try to adhere to the rules of grammar, spelling, and punctuation, but break them if it adds flavor to my story.
+Instead of bending to the stylistic choices of other writers, I decided to 'mine own voice be true.'
+I try to adhere to the rules of grammar, spelling, and punctuation, but I do break them if it adds flavor to my story.
 To err is human and making grammatical and spelling errors happens (should you spot one, send me a not).
 A basic spellchecker is good; grammar checkers sometimes make mistakes.

 To aid my writing, on the advice of others, I downloaded a trial of a grammar, speller, active/passive, used the word too many times app.
 Charts, graphs, green-red-yellow lights, percentages, get a score 100.
 According to the app, I failed miserably in some areas.
 Honing a craft over years, only hastily to be told I am doing it incorrectly by a machine.
 I ran screaming to the hills.
 Adverbs are out, gerunds too, careful with adjectives, word repetition, long sentences are cumbersome to read, three-syllable words as well.
 How do we write something worth reading, if we are so constrained by stylistic choices interpreted as rules?

 There are most emphatically, I stress, rules of grammar and spelling to which one should adhere.
 Style is achieved by using a plethora of words correctly.
 This does not mean that we all must use the same style.
 Would make for very bland reading, if you ask me.
 As writers, we search for “our” voice, digging deep within to find what makes our writing individualized and sing.
 Confidence in creating one’s own voice is what it is all about.
 Use of the vast variety of words strung together in a well-written (I know hyphens are out too) sentence will hold my attention well beyond one cut off in its prime.